sok-og-skriv/sok-og-skriv-web/docs/en/searching/systematic-searching.md

 ::::: eksempel Is exercise or diet most efficient for treating overweight?

 :::: pico table
-::: pico box P
+::: picoboks P
 Overweight
 :::

-::: pico box I
+::: picoboks I
 Excercise
 :::

-::: pico box C
+::: picoboks C
 Diet
 :::

-::: pico box O
+::: picoboks O
 Weight loss
 :::
 ::::

-In the example above, we are interested in the effect of the intervention "exercise" (I) in comparison to "diet" \(C\).
+In the example above, we are interested in the effect of the intervention "exercise" (I) in comparison to "diet" \(C\) .
 That is, we are looking to find studies that compare these two interventions.
-We want to measure the weight loss (O) of people who are overweight (P).
+We want to measure the weight loss (O) of people who are overweight (P) .
 :::::

 It is not always appropriate to fill inn all the elements in the PICO table.
 Sometimes there are no clear I (intervention), C (comparison) is not specified, or no clear O (outcome) is expressed in the research question.